andrewgordstewart/inreach-ground-control/README.md

 ## Disclaimer

 This service was developed almost entirely as a learning exercise.
-The bare minimum functionality has been implemented to be able to tell me how windy it may be in the mountains in Patagonia.
+Currently,  bare minimum functionality has been implemented to be able to tell me how windy it may be in the mountains in Patagonia.

 If you would like to test this in the field, please contact me and I will